Mel-A-M/adb-converged-db/json/json.md

 2. Click on the name of your **lab-bucket**
    ![](../common-images/select-lab-bucket.png)

-**Storing your object store authentication token credentials in the database**

-During the section 'Preparing the Data', you prepared a create_credential.sql file.
-Copy and paste the contents of this into SQL Developer Web.

->Note: Do not copy and paste the example script below.
-3. On the bucket details screen click on the action menu (the 3 dots) next to the file *Purchase Orders.dmp*.
+3. On the bucket details screen click on the action menu (the 3 dots) next to the file *PurchaseOrders.dmp*.
 Select **View Object Details**
    ![get-object-details](images/get-object-details.png)

 4. On the *Object Details* dialog note the value for the **URL Path (URI)**